 Figure 15-1.
-Advanced Waveform Extention and Closely Related Peripherals (grey)
+Advanced waveform extention and closely related peripherals (grey).

-As shown in Figure 15-1, each of the waveform generator outputs from timer/counter 0 are split into a complimentary pair of outputs when any AWeX features are enabled.
+As shown in Figure 15-1 on page 185, each of the waveform generator outputs from timer/counter 0 are split into a complimentary pair of outputs when any AWeX features are enabled.
 These output pairs go through a dead-time insertion (DTI) unit that generates the non-inverted low side (LS) and inverted high side (HS) of the WG output with dead-time insertion between LS and HS switching.
 The DTI output will override the normal port value according to the port override setting.
-Refer to "I/O Ports" on page 119 for more details.
+Refer to "I/O Ports" on page 123 for more details.